mikiwieczorek/Multiple-Linear-Regression/README.md

     ## sqft_living15     3.132520  1        1.769893
     ## sqft_lot15        1.673933  1        1.293806

-Now, the model looks way better.
+<br>Now, the model looks way better.

 latitude and longitude –&gt; but it makes practical sense to leave them be in the model since latitude or longitude by themsleves would not give